 “Yes.”
 Amy answered quickly, not taking her eyes off The Doctor.

-He pointed his tool at the closest phone-booth and sent it into sparks, only to have the sonic spark at him as well a moment later.
+He pointed his tool at the closest telephone-booth and sent it into sparks, only to have the sonic spark at him as well a moment later, falling out of his hand.
 “No, no, no, don’t do that!”
 He pouted picking up the burnt screwdriver from the grass and slamming it back down in a fit.
 He pivoted around to see the ship leaving.
 He’d burnt out his sonic for no reason then too.
 “No!
 Come back!”
 He yelled to no avail.
 “He’s here!”
 He flung his hands down as the ship disappeared once more, and Rose called his attention.

 “He’s gone, love.”
 She said simply.